Wade’s 101: Haiku retrospective 48

 to an end.
 Fortunately,

-all bad things as well. - the beginning
+all bad things as well.

 The road ahead is